anchor/frostilicus/README.md

 Some of these may already be installed.

 Install all these fun things first:
-`apt-get install libffi-dev build-essential python-virtualenv python-pip libpython2.7`
+`apt-get install build-essential python-virtualenv python-pip libpython2.7`

 (packages might be named different on non-debian based systems)

-now, goto where you cloned frostilicus and start the virtualenv.
+now, go to where you cloned frostilicus and start the virtualenv.

 <pre>
 $ virtualenv env  #"env" can be whatever you want to call it.